presleyp/Speriment/README.md

 called "datetime", which is the time the trial was saved.
 All trials are saved at the end of the experiment, so this number is not informative for reaction times and does not reliably show trial order.

+###How do I contribute?

+Contributions are super welcome.
+But before you start coding, start an Issue or comment on an existing one.
+There are lots of new features to add, and we want to make sure they'll play nice together before anyone spends time implementing stuff.